dubrod/Google-Amp-for-MODX/README.md

 # Google Amp for MODX
 5 Step Guide to adding [Google Amp](https://www.ampproject.org) Markup to your MODX powered website

+> If your looking for a Context Based Extra we have it here: [Ampify](https://github.com/modxcms/ampify)

 #Step 1 - Add a new Template

  - You can use `icon-bolt` for a hand visual reference.